philson-philip/Code-Lab/README.md

 			UNITS TAKEN
 			CHARGE

 15. Program to increase the mess fee of vegetarians by 10% and non vegetarians by 20%.
 Also create tables vegetarian and non_vegetarian which includes fields: stud_no, name, raise_in_fee and date on which raise was given.
-Insert values into these tables through PL/SQL program.
+Insert values into these tables through PL/SQL program.<br>
 	Database details are given below:<br>

 		HOSTEL_MESS: STUD_NO, NAME, MESS_FEE, VEG/NON_VEG

-16. Program to do the following: If sessionals is in between 30 and 34, then give necessary moderation so that it comes upto 35.
-If UNIV_MARK+SESSIONAL>75, then insert those tuples into another table T2.
+16. Program to do the following: If sessionals is in between 30 and 34, then give necessary moderation so that it comes upto 35.<br>If UNIV_MARK + SESSIONAL>75 then insert those tuples into another table T2.<br>
 	Table details are given below:<br>

 		T1 : ROLL_NO, UNIV_MARK, SESSIONAL
 		T2 : ROLL_NO, UNIV_MARK, SESSIONAL

-17. Function which accepts the reg_no and print the total marks.
+17. Function which accepts the reg_no and print the total marks.<br>
 	Table details are given below:<br>

 		STUDENT : REG_NO, NAME, PHYSICS_MARK, CHEMISTRY_MARK, MATHS_MARK